 My work focused on investigating Ras-GRF1, a calcium activated Ras nucleotide exchange factor, and its role in regulating habituation to stress in mice.
 Previous work in the Feig lab has demonstrated an adolescent female specific response to 3-day restraint stress in our knockout model.
 I sought to understand the specific pathways responsible for this gender and age specific effect in short-term stress as well as habituation to this stress.

-I am now completing the third year of medical school.
+I am now completing the fourth year of medical school.